• Skip to primary navigation

 Serving Suggestions

-You can also try it with phulka, tawa paratha, lachha paratha, neer dosa, or ghee roast dosa.
+You can also try it with phulka, plain tawa paratha, lachha paratha, neer dosa, or ghee roast dosa.

 Storage Suggestions